Intake and Environmental Committee

 • whether you have participated sufficiently

-You may join the neighborhood table to explain your request.
-You can then provide explanations and answer or ask questions.
+You are welcome to join the discussion table to explain your request.
+You will then have the opportunity to provide further details and answer or ask questions.

-Does the Environmental Committee consider your request feasible?
-If so, you can elaborate on it in a formal application.
+If the Environmental Committee determines that your request is feasible, you can then develop it further into a formal application.

 Step 6: The formal application

 Is your request feasible?
-Then you can start the official procedure.
-This means that you submit a formal application.
+If so, you can begin the official procedure.
+This means you need to submit a formal application.

 Submit the formal application

-How you submit your application depends on your request.
-We will let you know which route applies to you:
+How you submit your application depends on the nature of your request.
+We will let you know which process applies to you:

 • by submitting a written request to amend the environmental plan

 Do you have any questions about the process?
-Please call Ieke Kusters, secretary, or Amy Magnée, chairperson, at 14 0487.
+Please call Ieke Kusters, secretary, or Amy Magnée, chair, at 14 0487.
 Or email your questions to intake@westmaasenwaal.nl

 Good to know

-When you submit your request to the intake and environmental committee, you will get an idea of how desirable your initiative is.
-The outcome of the environmental committee is a recommendation regarding the feasibility of your plan.
-This is not a decision that you can appeal or object to.
-Nor does the outcome of the environmental committee confer any rights or obligations in the subsequent process.
+If you submit your request to the intake and community consultation panel, you will get an idea of how viable your initiative is.
+The outcome of the community consultation is a recommendation regarding the feasibility of your plan.
+This is not a decision against which you can file an objection or appeal.
+Furthermore, the outcome of the community consultation does not confer any rights or obligations in the subsequent process.
 A positive recommendation is no guarantee that the permit will be granted or that the environmental plan amendment will be implemented.

 Did you find what you were looking for?